 We now formally introduce the Environment Design for Inverse Reinforcement Learning framework.
 A Markov Decision Process (MDP) is a tuple $(\S, \A, \trans, \truereward, \gamma, \omega)$, where $\S$ is a set of states, $\A$ is a set of actions, $\trans: \S \times \A \times \S \to [0,1]$ is a transition function, $\truereward: \S \to \Reals$ is a reward function, $\gamma$ a discount factor, and $\omega$ an initial state distribution.
 We assume that there is a set transition functions $\Trans$ from which $\trans$ can be selected.
 Similar models have been considered for the RL problem under the name of Underspecified MDPs \citep{dennis2020emergent} or Configurable MDPs~\citep{metelli2018configurable, ramponi2021learning}.

-We assume that the true reward function, denoted $\truereward$, is unknown to the learner and consider the situation where the learning agent gets to interact with the human expert in a sequence of $m$ rounds.\footnote{Typically, expert demonstrations are a limited resource as they involve expensive human input.
+We assume that the true reward function, denoted $\truereward$, is unknown to the learner and consider the situation where the learner gets to interact with the human expert in a sequence of $m$ rounds.\footnote{Typically, expert demonstrations are a limited resource as they involve expensive human input.
 We thus consider a limited budget of $m$ expert trajectories that the learner is able to obtain.} More precisely, every round $k \in [m]$, the learner gets to select a demo environment $\trans_k \in \Trans$ for which an expert trajectory $\tau_k$ is observed.
 Our objective is to adaptively select a sequence of demo environments $\trans_1, \dots, \trans_m$ so as to recover a robust estimate of the unknown reward function.
-We describe the general framework for this interaction between learner and human expert in Algorithm~\ref{algorithm:general_framework_ed}.
+We describe the general framework for this interaction between learner and human expert in Framework~\ref{algorithm:general_framework_ed}.
 To summarise, a problem-instance in our setting is given by $(\S, \A, \Trans, \truereward, \gamma, \omega, m)$, where $\Trans$ is a set of environments, $\truereward$ is the \emph{unknown} reward function, and $m$ the learner's budget.

-From Algorithm~\ref{algorithm:general_framework_ed} we see that the Environment Design for IRL problem has two main ingredients: a)~choosing useful demo environments for the human to demonstrate the task in (Section~\ref{section:environment_design}), and b)~inferring the reward function from expert demonstration in multiple environments (Section~\ref{section:irl}).
+From Framework~\ref{algorithm:general_framework_ed} we see that the Environment Design for IRL problem has two main ingredients: a)~choosing useful demo environments for the human to demonstrate the task in (Section~\ref{section:environment_design}), and b)~inferring the reward function from expert demonstrations in multiple environments (Section~\ref{section:irl}).